- Comfortable fit

 Jaybird Tarah Price

-We thought the X4 were moderately priced with an MSRP of $130 [check price on Amazon], but the Tarah earbuds are even more affordable at $100 [check price on Amazon].
+We thought the X4 were moderately priced with an MSRP of $130 [check current price], but the Tarah earbuds are even more affordable at $100 [check current price].
 As previously mentioned, these are going to be their entry-level sport headphones.

 Jaybird Tarah Design & Sport Fit